inkVerb/VIP/501/Lesson-11.md

 With many functions and variables, OOP can help organize code

-This also explains the basic thinking inside Javascript
+This also reflects the basic thinking inside Javascript

 #### A. Classes, Objects, Properties & Methods